 Being an island, there are only two ways to get to Caye Caulker, by boat or by plane.

 - ✈️ By Air – local airlines Tropic Air and Maya Island Air offer flights from Belize City to Caye Caulker multiple times daily.
 You can’t fly internationally to the island, a stop in Belize City is required.
-A flight is not really that much quicker than getting the ferry, and costs a whole lot more!
+Flying isn’t really that much quicker than getting the ferry, is less sustainable and costs a whole lot more!

 Getting around